CSSclasses/CSSclasses/_posts/2015-01-10-css-cascade-inheritance.markdown

 All visible elements in an HTML document are descendants of the body element.
 Therefore the color green now applies to every element on the page, as long as the element doesn't have its own color property value.

-Now let's make this document a bit more interesting:
+Now let's give this document a bit more variety:

 {% include switch.html %}